 We are committed to meaningful conversations with people, on the right issues at the right time.
 We believe that this approach informs the ambitions of our partnership - to work in an open and transparent way with communities.

-Our draft communications and engagement strategy sets out our principles for communications, engagement and consultation and our approach to working with local people.
+Our communications and engagement plan sets out our principles for communications, engagement and consultation and our approach to working with local people.
+We also have a summary 'plan on a page' version of the communications and engagment plan and you can also view our easy read version here.
 Engaging and communicating with partners, stakeholders and the public in the planning, design and delivery is essential if we are to get this right.
 We are committed to transparency and meaningful engagement in our work.
+We have also developed an involvement framework which builds on the communications and engagement plan to describe at a West Yorkshire & Harrogate level our approach to involvement.

-In November 2017 this year we updated our engagement and consultation timeline – setting out our plans to engage on the West Yorkshire and Harrogate priorities and also the engagement and consultation timelines relating to each of the six local places.
-New work will be added to the timelines as the programmes develop.
+In April 2020 we updated our engagement and consultation timeline, setting out our plans to engage on the West Yorkshire and Harrogate priorities.
+We work closely with our colleagues in each of the six local places on making sure all local engagement and consultation timelines are taken into consideration when planning work across West Yorkshire and Harrogate.
+New work will be added to the timelines as each programme develops.
 Please note these may be subject to change.

 We want you to help us to plan, develop and improve services by sharing your views and experiences.